Team-SPICY/spicy-mafia/README.md

 ## How to Run it?
   - in MAFIA/ `python manage.py runserver`
   -in front-end `npm start`
-  - in a new terminal window, make sure you have redis running, use the command `redis-server` Navigate on your web beowser to where you have your react app(proboably localhost:3000) and you should see our web app!
+  Navigate on your web beowser to where you have your react app(proboably localhost:3000) and you should see our web app!
   You should have react app and django running.
 Any problems or errors with Django or React?
 Slack Brandon!